HackYourFuture/angular/week1/README.md

 export class AppComponent { name = 'Angular'; }
 ```

+To understand this code snippet, we'll have to start by looking at two JavaScript supersets: ES6 and TypeScript.
+When we understand this, we can start looking at Angular itself and make our first application.

-### JavaScript is slowly implemented
+### Line 1: JavaScript is slowly implemented
 The first line is something we probably haven't seen before: the `import` statement.
 ```
 import { Component } from '@angular/core';
 ```

-Checkout the "Browser compatibility" in the [MDN reference on Import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
+Checkout the Browser compatibility table in [this MDN reference on import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
 What do you see?
-Other than Microsoft Edge, no browser currently supports 'import'.
-This is one of the biggest challenges of writing JavaScript (or HTML/CSS): making sure that everything we create is supported in every major browser, so that anyone loading our code in their browser can use it.
+Other than Microsoft Edge, no browser currently supports the use of `import`.
+Here we see one of the biggest challenges of writing JavaScript (or HTML/CSS) for the web: making sure that everything we create is supported in every major browser, so that anyone loading our code in their browser can use it.

 Browsers are programs made by different companies.
 Together they agree on *the* standard of JavaScript.
 This is currently ES5. `import` and [many other awesome features](http://es6-features.org/) is part of a newer standard called ES6 (officially called ES2015).
 ES6 is "already" finished today, but it will take time (we don't know when) before all companies have implemented ES6 in their browsers.
 And by the time ES6 is implemented across the board, ES7 will be out with useful features.